Taullo/Ruffy/README.md

 - Redesigned layout to allow for better readability and denser content
 - Header-based navigation
 - Two column content layout to allow for denser timelines, userpages, etc.
-- 20 media uploads (including from other instances)
 - Redesigned Explore page that merges the timelines and explore features
 - Larger compose field in the simple layout
 - Wider statuses column